zaphosting/docs/en/vserver_linux_password_change.md

 ---
 id: vserver_linux_password_change
-title: VPS: Change root password for Linux server
+title: VPS Change root password for Linux server
 description: Information on how to change the root password for your Linux VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Change Password
 ---